bluem-development/bluem-php/README.md

 Please note that the flow for the IBAN-Name check is shorter: Only a TransactionRequest and the results come directly back in the TransactionResponse.
 This is as the end-user is not needed; the call is straight to the Bank Database, that provides in the TransactionResponse the IBAN-Name check results.

-### DebtorWallet: preselecting a bank for Mandate, Payment or Identity request
+### DebtorWallet - Preselecting a bank for Mandate, Payment or Identity request

 It is possible to preselect a Bank within your own application based on an IssuerID (BIC/Swift code) when creating a Mandate, Payment or Identity request.
 This can be used if you want to user to select the given bank in your own interface and skip the bank selection within the Bluem portal interface.